Special Educational Needs and/or Disabilities (SEND) Information Regulations 2014 Updated January 2015

 Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the Inclusion Services, Speech and Language Therapy Service, Occupational and Physiotherapy Services.
 Specialists from the health services also train staff in the management and procedures for the use of medicines.

 Training also takes place in school on a regular basis.
 This may take the form of school based In-service Training (INSET), as well as opportunities for teachers and teaching assistants to observe colleagues in classrooms working with individuals and groups.
-If you would like to hear about the training which is currently taking place or has taken place by the staff members in the school, please speak to the Headteacher, Mr Gilmore or Deputy Headteacher, Mrs Madeley.
+If you would like to hear about the training which is currently taking place or has taken place by the staff members in the school, please speak to the Headteacher, Mr Woffinden or Assistant Headteacher, Miss Broomhead.

 How will my child be supported when they are leaving this school?